CMPT-275-Group-13/lucky13/README.md

 # Lucky13
-iOS app to assist people with Parkinson's
+iOS app to assist people with Parkinson's Disease.
+This project has been completed and is archived.

 ## Description
 Paper plane is a iOS app and website combo aim to assist doctors to check-in with their patients that have Parkinson's Disease.
 It provides doctors the means to communicate with their patients and monitor their symptoms.